autotwin/mesh/doc/npy_to_mesh.md

 END SCULPT
 ```

-The `autotwin/mesh/tests/files/letter_f.spn` file, consisting of 60 lines, one line for each of the voxels in the (4 x 5 x 3) voxels:
+The `autotwin/mesh/tests/files/letter_f.spn` file, consisting of 60 lines, one line for each of the voxels in the (4 x 5 x 3) voxel volume:

 ```bash
 1